 #1 — STOP criticizing.
 When you make love, don't get up from the bed with a list of suggestions for next time.
 I know you're trying to be helpful but I'll bet your partner will say that whatever they do it's not enough.
 Don't pout if your partner doesn't want to do it again right away since "that was so great!"
 Try to understand that your hungers may be different.
 Accept that sometimes your partner makes love to you out of love for you not because they are particularly desirous themselves.
 They may (and probably will) get horny once the whole thing starts.
 When your partner says "no," take it as a one-time thing.
 Okay, pretend it's a one-time answer.
 Go on with your day.
 Believe that your partner has another agenda that is about their own life, not about hurting you or denying you.
-Why? because you are balancing space.
-Every initiation is step into the no man's land.
+Why?
+Because you are balancing space.
+Every initiation is a step into the no man's land.
 Reduce your anger.
 Sulking sends energy into that space between you.
 You want to create a vacuum that draws the person toward you.

 #2 — Contain your own anxiety.
 Pursuers tell themselves that if they don't get up to bat x many times then they will never get a home run.
 Don't let this drive your initiation.
 Initiate only when you want to make love to your partner.
 Take care of your sexual needs by yourself if they are about boredom, emotional upset, or a need to sleep.
-Those aren't wrong/bad/inappropriate reasons to have sex but if you crowd the between-space already with demands and requests - hold off on the ones that are more about yourself than about creating connection.
+Those aren't wrong/bad/inappropriate reasons to have sex but if you crowd the between-space already with demands and requests, hold off on the ones that are more about yourself than about creating connection.

 #3 — Be seductive.
 I know you've tried everything before and nothing worked.
 Try again.
 Put your time, energy and money into making your partner feel cherished.
 Listen to them with your whole attention.
 Put the phone down for the whole evening.
 Be vulnerable and tell them how beautiful or sexy you find them.
 Plan and be creative.
-"You want it do it?" isn't sexy anymore.
+"You want to do it?" isn't sexy anymore.

 For sexual distancers:

 #1 — Initiate.
 Yes, at some point you are going to have to do it.
 Moving toward your partner under your own direction allows you control of when, where and how.
 Do it on your best day.
 Do it after a long, lazy nap when you're languid and rested.
-Distancers are afraid of being drowned by their partner's needs - so offer up and feed them.
-The barking dog barks for two reasons - because they are mean and because they are hungry.
+Distancers are afraid of being drowned by their partner's needs—so offer up and feed them.
+The barking dog barks for two reasons: because they are mean and because they are hungry.
 I'll bet every New Year's resolution that your partner criticizes because they are starving.
 Feed them.
 Plan romantic times.
 Touch your partner several times a day.
 Feed them every week from your heart, from the love I know you have for them.
 You'll save thousands of dollars in therapy and there will be peace on earth.

 #3 — Respect your partner's differences.
 So many distancers say they are happy just the way they are and ask why they should change.
 We change to show our love for our partner.
 The golden rule says love your partner the way you would like to be loved.
-But the platinum rule says—love them the way they want to be loved.
+But the platinum rule says love them the way they want to be loved.
 You may not have the same needs.
 If your partner's requests are not immoral or hurtful to you, try them.
 Meeting their needs sexually will develop your erotic self.
 It will make you a better, more well-rounded person.
 You will have more spice, joy, pleasure and excitement in life too.